voxpelli/pony-cause/README.md

     at node.js:968:3
 ```

+## For enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of `pony-cause` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-pony-cause?utm_source=npm-pony-cause&utm_medium=referral&utm_campaign=enterprise)
 ## Similar modules

 * [`verror`](https://www.npmjs.com/package/verror) – a module which has long enabled error causes in javascript.
 Superseded by the new Error Cause proposal.
 Differs in that`.cause` represents a function that returns the cause, its not the cause itself.